 The Mummy (2017) was written by Christopher McQuarrie, who previously directed Tom Cruise in Jack Reacher (2012) and Mission: Impossible - Rogue Nation (2015).

 Len Wiseman was originally set to direct but dropped out before production began.
 Wiseman was then replaced by Andy Muschietti, but he also later dropped out due to creative differences.

 Universal was once the reigning studio of horror films.
 Starting with Dracula (1931) and all through the decades was known as such to the present.

-The film was partially filmed in London, England, with shooting taking place in July 2016.
+The film was partially filmed in London, England, with principal photography taking place from April - August 2016.